FedeG/awesome-docker/README_esAR.md

 * [dext-docker-registry-plugin](https://github.com/vutran/dext-docker-registry-plugin) - Search the Docker Registry with the Dext smart launcher.
 * [Docker-sync](http://docker-sync.io/) - Tool from [@EugenMayer](https://github.com/EugenMayer) to improve performance when using Docker on Mac OS X and your volume has several folders and files like gulp projects for instance.

-## Continuous Integration / Continuous Delivery
+## Integración Continua / Entrega Continua

 * [Awesome-ciandcd](https://github.com/ciandcd/awesome-ciandcd) - Not specific to docker but relevant.
 * [Buddy](https://buddy.works) - The best of Git, build & deployment tools combined into one powerful tool that supercharged our development